Economics at Providence College Home

-While the focus of an economics education is centered on the production, distribution, and consumption of goods and services, our program takes pride in being well-rounded.
-You’ll learn about business analysis, economic forecasting, and probability theory.
-But you’ll also become a better writer and listener and develop your ability to think creatively.
-In short, you’ll be in demand after you graduate.
+While the focus of an economics education is centered on the production, distribution, and consumption of goods and services, our program takes pride in being well-rounded— a fitting approach to a discipline with deep roots in the liberal arts.
+Yes, you’ll learn about business analysis, economic forecasting, and probability theory.
+You’ll also hone your writing skills, enhance your reading and listening capabilities, and develop your ability to think creatively — in short, you’ll be in demand after you graduate.

 One of the hallmarks of our programs is the emphasis the Economics Department puts on engaging students in research and participation in internships.